1400 RADIX - The Prophecy

 The rodents crisscrossed the floor in a jumbling mass.

 “There more.
 There more!”
 Essius whimpered as he scampered off the dais, to cower at Nierwae’s feet.
-Covering his head, he squinted his eyes closed and trembled.
+Eying the monsters and their master as he covered his head.
+Squinting his eyes closed and trembling.

 “If…If you hold her,” Essius uncovered his head and rose to ease a couple steps closer on all fours. “she’ll be your greatest weapon.”